 Smoke can damage your home, but it can also harm anyone inside the building during a fire.
 Inhaling poisonous gases from a fire can cause disorientation and drowsiness.
 It may seem that the last thing you’d want to do during a fire would be to fall asleep, but the smoky fumes have a strange effect.
 Because fire uses up oxygen and replaces it with strangling fumes, suffocation causes three times more deaths in property fires than burns.

-If you have been affected by a property fire, you need professional fire restoration services to get you back on your feet.
-Contact Rainbow Restoration® for more information about our services.
+If you have been affected by a property fire, you need professional residential fire restoration services to get you back on your feet.
+Contact Rainbow Restoration® at (855) 724-6269 for 24/7 emergency service or schedule an appointment online for more information about our services.